CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 ### Minimal Pipeline

-This describes a minimal version *one possible* graphics pipeline, similar to modern hardware (DX/OpenGL).
+This describes a minimal version of *one possible* graphics pipeline, similar to modern hardware (DX/OpenGL).
 Yours need not match precisely.
 To begin, try to write a minimal amount of code as described here.
 This will reduce the necessary time spent debugging.

+Start out by testing a single triangle (`tri.obj`).

 * Clear the depth buffer with some default value.
 * Vertex shading: